Classic Kenya – 15 Days

 Located within the Serengeti-Mara eco-system, Ol Kinyei is renowned for its unspoilt and breathtaking scenery with diverse terrain offering on one hand open savannah plains and rolling hills on the other.
 The land, with its abundance of water sources in the form of springs, streams and rivers, coupled with spectacular views across the Mara plains, is home to a wide variety of animal species.
 There is a resident lion pride of over 20 animals and several leopards also have their territories within the conservancy and are often sighted by guests from Porini Mara Camp on evening or early morning drives.
 Cheetahs are frequently seen and it is not rare to come across large numbers of giraffe as well as Cape buffalo and elephants.

-DAY 4 MASAI MARA
+DAY 12:: MASAI MARA

-DAY 5 MASAI MARA
+DAY 13:: MASAI MARA

-Morning and afternoon game drives in the exclusive Olare Motorogi Conservancy and with an excellent chance of sighting lions, cheetahs and leopards all of which are found in the conservancy.
+Morning and afternoon game drives in the exclusive Olare Motorogi Conservancy, away from the minibuses and tourist vehicles seen in the park, and with an excellent chance of sighting lions, cheetahs and leopards all of which are found in the conservancy.
 Sundowner and night game drive.
-Overnight Porini Lion Camp.
+Dinner and overnight at Porini Lion Camp.

 The Olare Motorogi Conservancy (comprised of the former Olare Orok Conservancy and Motorogi Conservancy) is 33000 acres of outstanding natural beauty and ecological importance.
 The conservancy directly borders the Maasai Mara National Reserve and it contains the lower valleys of the Olare Orok and Ntiakitiak rivers, riverine forest, the Ntiakitiak Gorge and a 12km escarpment below which are large areas of acacia woodland.
 The conservancy ensures a true wilderness experience with one of the lowest tourist densities in the Mara region.
 The only safari vehicles on the land are the few 4x4s related to the handful of small camps within this vast area and there is a rich and diverse wildlife population with good numbers of predators and herbivores.
 The eco-friendly Porini Lion Camp has no permanent construction and is situated along the Ntiakatiak River, a seasonal river with permanent hippo pools near camp.
 With ten guest tents the camp is small and exclusive, giving you a real “in the bush” safari camping experience.
 The tents are very spacious and have private verandas along the length of the tent, providing a secluded and quiet place for you to relax and enjoy the beauty of this African wilderness.
 Each tent has en-suite bathrooms with flush toilets and hot showers.
 Food is excellent with fresh baked bread and high quality meals prepared by the camp Chef.